maxpowel/WixetRecaptchaBundle/README.md

 I prefer the first way but the second allows more customization.

-Now render the form as usual with the option "explicitRender=true"
+Now render the form as usual but with the option "explicit_render=true"

 ```php